kaurn6538/Crowdfunding_ETL/README.md

 *    Create a new DataFrame that contains the extracted data.
 *    Split each "name" column value into a first and last name, and place each in a new column.
 *    Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.
-3.If you chose Option 2, complete the following steps:
+3. If you chose Option 2, complete the following steps:
 *    Import the contacts.xlsx file into a DataFrame.
 *    Extract the "contact_id", "name", and "email" columns by using regular expressions.
 *    Create a new DataFrame with the extracted data.